Court of Owls

-The Court of Owls is a criminal organization and secret society appearing in DC Comics continuity as adversaries of the superhero Batman.
+The Court of Owls is a criminal organization and secret society appearing in American comic books published by DC Comics.
+They appear as adversaries of the superhero Batman.
 Created by writer Scott Snyder and artist Greg Capullo, the Court is described as an organization of the wealthiest and most influential citizens of the city of Gotham, having existed since the city's founding and completely unknown among its general population outside of an urban legend centered around their reputation for grisly assassinations carried out by indoctrinated agents known as Talons.
-The 2015–2016 "Robin War" story line details their international expansion, with the group renaming itself the Parliament of Owls.
+The 2015–2016 "Robin War" story line details their international expansion, with the group renaming itself as the Parliament of Owls.

 The Court of Owls made their on-screen debut in 2015's Batman vs. Robin as part of the DC Animated Movie Universe before making their live-action debut later that same year in the Gotham television series.
+They feature prominently in the story of the 2022 video game Gotham Knights, and appear as main antagonists in the unrelated 2023 television series of the same name.

 Publication history

 The Court of Owls was created by writer Scott Snyder and artist Greg Capullo and feature as Batman's main antagonists in the first two-story arcs of The New 52, the 2011 reboot of DC's continuity.
 They are first mentioned in Batman (vol. 2) #2 (2011) and make their first cameo appearance in Batman (vol. 2) #3 when Batman discovers one of their secret bases of operation and where they are seen posing with one of their assassins, the Talon William Cobb, in a series of old photographs, finally providing Batman with proof of their existence.
 The Court of Owls make their first full appearance in Batman (vol. 2) #6 with Batman fighting his way through the Labyrinth.